 Since I have redesigned my kitchen and focused on every tiny detail that went into it, now I have another difficult task ahead of me.
 I need to update all of the contents of my kitchen.
 You probably saw the beautiful containers that I posted about, but now I’m on a mission to find functional, yet beautiful appliances that will further enhance the beauty (and purposefulness) of my kitchen.
 Here’s where Savora line comes in.
 I already had a few pieces from them that I enjoyed, but these next ones are true keepers.

 The colander just looks dazzling on my kitchen, especially when I add the colorful fruits, vegetables or pasta to it.

-The pizza wheel is similar to a Santoku knife, since its blade has kullens along the sides that create air pockets which helps food fall off the blade easier.
+The pizza wheel is similar to a Santoku knife since its blade has killed along the sides that create air pockets which helps food fall off the blade easier.

 The hand grater can be used in 3 different ways, so it’s really 3 tools in one.
 When the removable container is attached to the Savora Hand Grater it can be used upright – similar to a box grater – or flat on a table.
 With the container off, the soft casing along the back of the Hand Grater allows you to use it over a bowl or plate as a traditional hand rasp.

-I think these would make a great additions to anyone's kitchen, and that is why I'm happy to provide my reader the opportunity to win each one of these gadgets.
+I think these would make a great addition to anyone’s kitchen, and that is why I’m happy to provide my reader the opportunity to win each one of these gadgets.